 Sólheimajökull glacier - blue ice

-Seeing that this was my first glacier hike I was a little bit afraid of being on top of an actual glacier.
+Seeing that this was my first glacier hike, I was a little bit afraid of being on top of an actual glacier.
 We Icelanders are brought up to fear the dangers of the glaciers - especially the glacial crevasses.

-And during the whole time of the glacier hike, I was unconsciously humming an Icelandic nursery rhyme, "Sofðu unga ástin mín" which we learn at school, part of which tells us about the shrieking sounds of the deadly glacial crevasses!
+And during the whole time of the glacier hike, I was unconsciously humming an Icelandic nursery rhyme, "Sofðu unga ástin mín," which we learn at school, part of which tells us about the shrieking sounds of the deadly glacial crevasses!

 Sofðu unga ástin mín by Kaleo

-These shrieking sounds are real as the icefall glaciers are on the move and sounds can often be heard from them as they slowly but constantly move under their own weight!
+These shrieking sounds are real as the icefall glaciers are on the move, and sounds can often be heard from them as they slowly but constantly move under their own weight!

-A 25-year-old Swedish photographer ventured alone on the Sólheimajökull glacier back in 2011 and fell into a shallow crevasse and was found dead 4 days later!
+A 25-year-old Swedish photographer ventured alone on the Sólheimajökull glacier back in 2011 and fell into a shallow crevasse, and was found dead 4 days later!

-I reiterate the dangers of going alone on a glacier - we locals know about the dangers and want our foreign guests to be safe in Iceland.
+I reiterate the dangers of going alone on a glacier - we locals know about the risks and want our foreign guests to be safe in Iceland.
 So always go on a glacier hike in a group with a trained glacier guide and stay safe.

 Looking into a glacier crevasse in Sólheimajökull glacier